Bogdan-Branzaniuc/Tundorul/README.md

 III Models
 UserProfile
-GiveAwayEvent
-AquiredItems
-GameStory
+Vods
+Suggestions

 IV Views

 V APIS
 1. Twitch API
     - ///
 2. Appscheduler
     - the appscheduller makes a call to twitch API every 6 hours to retrieve the last version of the Icalendar then updates the static file twitchdev.ics.
+    - BUG: it runs twice every time, fixed the vods by filtering for duplicates in vods.py view

 VI Libraries
 1. Gsap